OldManUmby/Sundered-Shadows/Manuscript/05-Introduction.md

 A few supplies are needed to utilize this ruleset; these items can be physical, digital, or combined.
 Typically, a playgroup will draw maps, take notes, and track their character's stats.
 See `Appendix $$` for various game aids and sheets.
 Also, the playgroup will need a set of gaming dice, preferably a set for each person.

-### Dice
+### The Dice

 This ruleset utilizes gaming dice to validate a character’s actions during gameplay; a handful of dice will be needed, as in a 4-sided die (d4), 6-sided die (d6), 8-sided die (d8), 12-sided die (d12), and 20-sided die (d20); a pair of 10-sided die (d10) will also be required.
 Utilizing the d10 pair, one can also roll a d100 (a.k.a. percentile dice).
 Ideally, each player and the gamemaster should have a complete set of dice, though you could use less; however, the more dice available, the smoother the play.

-> ***Dice Expressions.*** When multiples of the same die type are described in the text, the number of dice will appear before the die type.
+> ***Dice Expressions.*** When multiples of the same die type are described in the text, the number of dice to roll will appear before the die type.
 For example, two 6-sided dice (d6) are written as *2d6*.
 Other dice expressions include Advantage and Disadvantage; see `Gameplay` for more information.
 >
 > ***Percentile Dice (d100).*** This die type consists of two 10-sided dice, where one die represents the "tens" position, and the other represents the "ones" position.
 Rolled together, the dice will generate a percentile number from 01% to 99%, and a roll of 100% is seen as "00" (double zeros) on the dice.